 - NDPERS Defined Benefit Plan – Upon separation of employment, employees participating in the NDPERS retirement plan will have the option to defer (leave with NDPERS), refund or rollover their retirement account.
 Employees must notify NDPERS of their decision by completing the appropriate paperwork.

 - TIAA Defined Contribution Plan – Upon separation of employment, employees participating in the TIAA retirement plan may contact TIAA directly to discuss their options.
 The TIAA counseling line is 1-800-842-2776.

 Payment of Annual & Sick Leave

-Employees will receive their leave payout on the payday following their last regular check.
+Employees will receive their leave payout on their last paycheck.
 Leave payment for annual leave is made at 100%.
 Sick leave payment is made at 10% of the balance to employees with 10 or more continuous years of service.
 Applicable taxes are withheld from leave payments.